Health and Safety in Interior Design

 General living area

-- Layer sofa and chairs with pillows and throws of different textures that appeal to the touch.
+- Layer sofa and chairs with pillows and throws of different textures that appeal to the person’s sense of touch.

 - Avoid shiny floors to reduce glare.